 The Math Center provides tutoring and resources for students taking mathematics courses.
 Director Suzanne Cox and Chris Dwyer are available for one-on-one or group tutoring of students taking 100-level math courses.
 These faculty members are available weekdays at regularly scheduled hours; no appointment is necessary.
 The center, located in 354 Madeleva Hall, includes a library of supplementary texts that students are free to borrow.
 The center also has several computers loaded with the software used in mathematics and computer science courses.
 Students are encouraged to use these as they work on class projects.

 Located in 119 Madeleva Hall, the Office for Student Success is an academic resource available to all students.
 The program director conducts workshops and welcomes individual consultations for any student seeking help.
-Moreover, any student has the opportunity at any time throughout the academic year to participate in a Study Tables program should they wish to do so.
+Moreover, all students, should they wish to do so, have the opportunity (at any time throughout the academic year) to participate in Study Tables.

 The Student Success Program also falls under the Office for Student Success.
-The College’s admissions committee admits some incoming students to the Success Program.
-These Success students are required to enroll in a 2 credit hour Academic Skills and Strategies course, meet regularly with the program director, have assistance monitoring their grades and learning, and also participate in the Study Tables program.
+The Saint Mary's Admissions Office decides upon and admits students to the Success Program.
+These Success students are required to enroll in a 2 credit hour Academic Skills and Strategies course EDUC 100 Strategies for Academic Success, meet regularly with the program director, monitor their academic progress and grade goals, and also participate in the Study Tables program.

-Calli Versagli, assistant professor of biology, assists students who are interested in pursuing graduate or professional degrees in human and veterinary medicine, dentistry, optometry, pharmacy, occupational therapy, physician assisting, and physical therapy.
+Calli Versagli, assistant professor of biology, assists students who are interested in pursuing graduate or professional degrees in human and veterinary medicine, dentistry, optometry, pharmacy, occupational therapy, physical therapy and physician assistant studies.